-In 2004 he was contracted by Strongbow cider to choose the top 10 haunted pubs in Britain as part of their 'Bitter Sweet' campaign.
+Strongbow cider employed his services to choose the top 10 haunted pubs in Britain as part of their "Bitter Sweet" campaign.

 He is widely acknowledged as the best ghost walk guide in London with a track record that, literally, speaks for itself.